James-d-Harris/QuickChange/Project Documentation/validation.md

         - What other kinds of level designs or environments would you like to see?

             - I think the store scene is really cool, adding more items to buy would also be nice.
 I think an additional level should be food related, like McDonalds or the cafeteria so the kids can relate.

+2. Abby Timonen

+    - Gameplay:

+        - How does the game look?

+            - A little bland and confusing.
+I'm not sure if I'm inside or outside or on a busy street.
+I think if you're going for a grocery store look, add some more registers, some shelves in the back, and some products on the shelves.

+        - What do you think of the register UI and menu screens?

+            - I like the aspect of the register UI and the idea that it can keep track of the amount of change necessary to give.
+It could really help the younger kids who have trouble with decimals.

+        - Do you feel the game was interactive and entertaining?

+            - Yes.

+        - Rate the difficulty of playing from 1-10.

+            - 5

+        - Were the game mechanics easy to understand and use?

+            - Yes.

+        - Was the objective of the game clear?

+            - The idea of the objective was clear, but it's not actually there in the game.
+There are a few things missing like the exchange of goods and some way to tell the kids if they're right or wrong.

+        - What could we improve moving forward?

+            - Adding at least something to the setting in the menu screen would be cool, even if it's just brightness or something like that.
+Also adding multiple customers per level so kids can get a chance to get the problem right without restarting the entire game.

+    - Usage:

+        - Would you use this game, and in what environment?

+            - I would play this by myself if more levels were added, but right now I would use it for the kids I do one-on-one time with during math lessons.

+        - Would you recommend this game to others?

+            - Yes, I'm going to tell my practicum teacher about it actually.

+        - Who do you think could benefit most from this game?

+            - Elementary-age kids, mainly kindergarten through fifth grade.

+        - Does the game feel fun and educational simultaneously?

+            - Yeah, I think that kids can learn how to use money in a grocery store and still have fun because of the silly characters and colors.
+Really kids just like any game or screen time they get.

+        - How long would you or your kids spend playing?

+            - With just the one level, maybe 5 or 10 minutes.

+    - Inception Follow-ups

+        - What other kinds of level designs or environments would you like to see?

+            - I had mentioned when you first interviewed me that I would've liked an Amazon type environment.
+However, looking at the game now that doesn't make a lot of sense, but I think a restaurant, bank, or video game store would appeal to the kids.

+        - Are the menu screens simple to understand and do you feel they provide easy access to kids?

+            - The menu screen is easy to understand and most of the buttons work.
+I do want to see some work done with the settings button to allow for more accessibility (color blind mode, maybe text-to-speech).

+        - Are the gameplay, background, and assets attention-grabbing and entertaining?

+            - The gameplay is simple and interactive.
+I like the coin movement and that the customer is Obama.
+The background is a little bland and doesn't really look like a store.
+It kind of looks like you set up shop on the side of the street behind some windows.